nutanix/Automation/nutanix-cluster-info/readme.md

 ## Support

-As at April 2018, the Nutanix v3 APIs are *tech-preview only*.
-Please don't use them in production!

 These scripts are *unofficial* and are not supported or maintained by Nutanix in any way.

 In addition, please also be advised that these scripts may run and operate in a way that do not follow best practices.
 Please check through each script to ensure it meets your requirements.